prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 :::

 **Checkpoint sync** is a feature that significantly speeds up the initial sync between your beacon node and the Beacon Chain.
 With checkpoint sync configured, your beacon node will begin syncing from a recently finalized checkpoint instead of syncing from genesis.
-This can make **installations**, **validator migrations**, **validator onboarding**, **recoveries**, and **testnet deployments** *way* faster.
+This can make installations, validator migrations, recoveries, and testnet deployments *way* faster.

 This how-to walks you through two ways to configure checkpoint sync: syncing via **network**, and syncing via **file**.
-Both methods require you to have access to a separate, fully synced beacon node.

 ## Background